When it comes to the size of tubeless rim tape you need, it depends on two factors.

 Rim tapes come in lengths of around 10m.
 Each 700c rim (622mm in diameter) has a circumference of 1.95m.

-Each rim would require around 2.1 to 2.2 meters of rim tape, taking into consideration some overlap between both ends of the tape.
+Each rim would require around 2.1 to 2.2 meters of rim tape, considering some overlap between both ends of the tape.
 So, you can apply up to four rims for each tape.

-There is also a workshop variant of the rim tape which has lengths up to 60 meters.
+There is also a workshop variant of the rim tape with lengths up to 60 meters.

 Rim tape brands